mendhak/mendhak.github.io/_posts/2022-07-02-my-ebook-reading-setup.md

 ---
 title: "My ebook reading setup"
-description: "Various software and tools I use to read ebooks across multiple devices from multiple sources"
+description: "Using Calibre-Web hosted on a Raspberry Pi, surfaced through Cloudflare Tunnel, to read ebooks across multiple devices from multiple sources like libraries and bundles and light novels."

 categories:
   - ebook